Course Details

 This is a project-based course.
 Assessments include lab work (30%) and three assignments (70%).
 Each student is required to submit work individually, and assessments will be marked on an individual basis.
 The details of the assessments will be explained during the lecture and lab sessions in Week 1.
 We aim to provide marking results approximately 1-2 weeks after each assignment deadline.

-Assessment Type Assessment Name %
+Assessment Type Assessment Name Percentage % Due Date

-Assignment 1 Static taint tracking 20
+Assignment-1 Static taint tracking 20 Week 4

-Assignment 2 Symbolic execution 25
+Assignment-2 Symbolic execution 25 Week 8

-Assignment 3 Abstract interpretation 25
+Assignment-3 Abstract interpretation 25 Week 11

 Teaching Rationale